- 🇲🇽 Español

 Stormy years passed and calm years passed.
 Sand shifted on to some beaches and off of others.
 Chunks of rock broke and fell from Danzante Island’s undercut perimeter and left scars in the cliffs where they had been, and the scars began to weather.

-Meanwhile, Ginni became an American Canoe Association Advanced Open Water Instructor, then a BCU (British Canoe Union) Level 4 Sea Coach and a 5-star Sea Leader.
+Meanwhile, Ginni became an American Canoe Association Advanced Open Water Instructor, then a BCU (British Canoe Union; now called British Canoeing) Level 4 Sea Coach and a 5-star Sea Leader.
 Students in classes in Washington state asked for trips in Baja in performance single kayaks; trips that would challenge their skills.
 Something different from the “no experience necessary” trips like all the other companies offered in big tandem kayaks.

 In February, 2004 Ginni ran a pilot trip with friends and began looking into what it would take to offer such trips legally to the general public and to provide training courses for guides from other companies.
-After sorting through misleading information several false starts, Sea Kayak Baja Mexico finally formed in May of 2007 with Mexican partner Ivette Granados.
+After sorting through misleading information several false starts, Sea Kayak Baja Mexico finally formed in May of 2007.
 The first trip ran in November, 2007.